1957: Jerry Lee Lewis debuted on the US top 40 singles charts with “Whole Lotta Shakin’ Goin’ On.”

 1999: Eric Clapton put one hundred of his guitars up for auction at Christie’s Auction House in New York to raise funds for his Crossroads Center drug rehab clinic in Antigua.
 The auction generated nearly $5 million for the clinic.
 The guitar he used on “Layla,” a 1956 Fender Stratocaster nicknamed “Brownie,” went for $450,000.
 The most expensive guitar ever sold at the time, it was later eclipsed by Clapton’s other favorite guitar, “Blackie,” which was sold at auction five years later for $959,500.
 In 2006, another Stratocaster signed by several celebrities including Clapton was auctioned to benefit the victims of the 2004 Asian tsunami and sold for a record amount of $2.8 million.

 2007: The White Stripes went to #1 on the UK chart with their sixth and final studio album, Icky Thump.
-In the US, the album it became their highest-charting, reaching #2 on the Billboard chart.
+In the US, it became their highest-charting LP, reaching #2 on the Billboard chart.

 2008: Peter Gabriel released Big Blue Ball, an album that had been in production for more than eighteen years that features the collaborative efforts of several artists from all over the world including Wendy Melvoin, Sinéad O’Connor, Karl Wallinger, Natacha Atlas, and Papa Wemba.
 After initial recording had finished in 1995, Stephen Hague, who co-produced the album with Gabriel and Wallinger, was called on to sort out the project.
 When the album was launched in the US, Gabriel stated that the project was “the most fun music making I’ve ever had.”

 2014: Phish released their thirteenth studio album, Fuego.